 Sugar Free Oatmeal Cookies

-Healthy trail mix cookies recipe with oats, flaxseed, bananas, coconut oil, dried fruit and no flour or sugar.
+Healthy trail mix cookies with oats, flaxseed, bananas, coconut oil, dried fruit and no flour or sugar.
 Truly sugar free, gluten free and vegan!

 - Prep Time: 10 minutes